-Disinfectants must not be used as a substitute for handwashing with soap.
+Hand rubs have not been shown to be very effective against norovirus, which is one reason why disinfectants must not be used as a substitute for handwashing with soap.
 Hands should primarily be washed carefully using warm water and soap.
 Proper handwashing can be supplemented with an antiseptic hand rub containing alcohol.
 In the case of mass catering services, the use of protective gloves is also recommended when handling ready-to-eat foods.
 Change protective gloves for new ones whenever you suspect they have become dirty, or when you begin handling cooked foods.

 How to clean surfaces in order to destroy the norovirus?